 - Oops!Something went wrong.Please try again later.

-Wall Street expects a year-over-year increase in earnings on lower revenues when Tesla (TSLA) reports results for the quarter ended June 2020.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+The market expects Tesla (TSLA) to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended December 2019.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 Zacks Consensus Estimate

-This electric car maker is expected to post quarterly loss of $0.63 per share in its upcoming report, which represents a year-over-year change of +43.8%.
+This electric car maker is expected to post quarterly earnings of $1.62 per share in its upcoming report, which represents a year-over-year change of -16.1%.

 Estimate Revisions Trend

 The consensus EPS estimate for the quarter has been revised 55.42% lower over the last 30 days to the current level.
 This is essentially a reflection of how the covering analysts have collectively reassessed their initial estimates over this period.